GiulioCocconi/nvim-lua-config/docs/install.md

 git clone --depth=1 https://github.com/GiulioCocconi/nvim-lua-config ~/.config/nvim && nvim
 ```

-NeoVim will start to download the required plugins.
+NeoVim will start to download the required plugins, after that you should restart it.